How to Play the Cajon: Everything You Need to Know

 Bass Drum Pedals

 The most popular and common approach to applying drum set parts to a cajon is using a bass drum pedal.
-Singers and songwriters or one-person bands more often use this method.
-A bass drum pedal is placed in front of the faceplate to perform like a regular bass drum, giving off a small and compact sound.
+Singers and songwriters, or one-person bands, more often use this method.
+A bass drum pedal is placed in front of the faceplate to function like a regular bass drum, producing a small, compact sound.
 Ensure a bracket for attachment and a soft beater effectively manage the thin faceplate.

-Companies have created cajon-specific pedals that can be attached to the instrument and played by percussionists, allowing them to free up a hand for different playing techniques or other instruments.
+Companies have created cajon-specific pedals that can be attached to the instrument and played by percussionists, freeing up a hand for different playing techniques or for other instruments.

 Cymbals